sistemicorp/scripts/public/prism/drivers/iba01/README.txt

 How to use these files...
+Read all of this, lots of info...

 1) How to setup a "fresh" MicroPython Pyboard ver 1.1 for use with Sistemi Prism: